-This easy mushroom spinach lasagna has a light parmesan sauce and a ton of flavor.
-It also freezes wonderfully - perfect for make-ahead freezer meals!
+This easy mushroom spinach lasagna has a light parmesan sauce, and it freezes wonderfully - perfect for make-ahead freezer meals!

 A long, long time ago (ish), back when I was just beginning to learn the ins and outs of this blogging thing, I posted one of my faaaaaavorite recipes in the entire world (that’d be this Mushroom and Spinach Lasagna, HELLO DELICIOUS) on Life As A Strawberry.